JulianWong310/Math-Rhino/2026_Grade3/practice/masterpiece-appreciations/2026_05_29_the_old_man_and_the_sea_excerpt1_vocabulary.md

 * The runner kept moving forward despite the relentless heat of the sun.
 * The baby's relentless crying kept the parents awake for the entire night.

+**throbbed with**: To beat or pulse strongly, often with pain or emotion.
+* His leg throbbed with a sharp pain after he fell off the bicycle.
+* The crowded concert hall throbbed with the loud beat of the drums.

 **majestic**: Very large and beautiful in a dignified way.
 * The majestic eagle soared high above the snow-covered mountains.
 * We stood in front of the majestic palace and took many photos.